 - If Route replaces something the customer has already paid customs on, under Route’s discretion, Route can approve and pay customs the second time.

 - If the customer’s order is marked as unfulfilled or unshipped, the order hasn’t been fulfilled yet by the retailer (retailer could be low on inventory of the items, internal delays with the fulfillment center, etc.).

 - Route does not control how quickly the retailer ships the customer’s order.
 Route Package Protection is not yet in action because the order has not shipped.

 Order issue filed too soon

 - If the customer is filing an order issue the same day that the package was marked as delivered, at our discretion Route may ask you to wait 5 days.
 Carriers (FedEx, USPS, UPS, DHL, etc.) sometimes prematurely mark the package as delivered when it’s still in transit.

 - Order issues for packages marked "delivered" yet not received are considered stolen, and must be filed 5 days after “delivery date” but no longer than 15 days to ensure it was not mis-delivered or easily found around the premises.

-- At our discretion, Route may require a police report when the customer’s package is marked as delivered.
+- At our discretion, Route may require a police report or in-person notarized statement form when the customer’s package is marked as delivered.

-- If requested, the customer will file the police report and include an explanation that Route is a package protection company, and we have protected the customer’s package that has been stolen.
-To process the order issue with Route, Route is requiring a police report.
+- If requested, the customer will file the police report/notarized form and include an explanation that Route is a package protection company, and we have protected the customer’s package that has been stolen.
+To process the order issue with Route, Route is requiring a police report/notarized form.